spotify/dbeam/README.md

 ## Usage examples

-Using java from the command line:
+Using Java from the command line:

 ```sh
 java -cp ./dbeam-core/target/dbeam-core-shaded.jar \